BBC-Data-Unit/sex-offender-name-changes/README.md

 # What we found

 -	Hundreds of registered sex offenders (729) had either been recorded by police as having gone missing or were wanted for arrest in the previous three complete financial years - 31 of the 45 police forces covering the UK were able to provide those data
-- At least 1,457 registered sex offenders had notified police forces of name changes/aliases in the past three financial years - 21 of the 45 police forces covering the UK were able to provide those data
+- At least 1,457 registered sex offenders had notified police forces of name changes/aliases in the previous three complete financial years - 21 of the 45 police forces covering the UK were able to provide those data
 - The Disclosure & Barring Service (DBS) found 2,190 applicants for checks had criminal records and they had supplied incorrect or missed out personal details such as past names or aliases
 - There had been 5,518 offences committed by registered sex offenders of failing to comply with notification requirements in the previous three complete financial years.
 - Those offences could have included, but were not limited to: not notifying police of a name change/intention to travel abroad or within the UK/not notifying police of a change of address or circumstances such as beginning to live in a household with a child under the age of 18.
 32 of the 45 police forces covering the UK were able to provide those data